Home

 Back to top

-With any special order we will require a sketch of the cylinder you require.
 This can be faxed, posted or emailed to us and should look roughly as follows:

 So a typical sketch might look something like this